Slippy2k/REminiscence/tools/convert_3do/flashback_3do.md

 ## Differences with Amiga/PC

+Can we save in game ? or password only ?

 ### Texts

 On Amiga/PC, the in-game texts are stored in the executable.
 The 3DO reworked that and all texts are now read from external files.

+### Passwords

+On Amiga/PC, the passwords are not stored in clear in the executable.

 ### Cutscenes